gregdardis/stock-market-search/README.md

 ## How to run

-1. Fork this repository.
+1. Clone this repository.
 Navigate to the project root.
 2. Install dependencies: `npm i`
 3. In one terminal window, start server: `npm run start`
 4. In another terminal window, start client: `npm run dev`